+After studying with world-class jazz performers such as Jesse van Ruller, Martijn van Iterson, Freddie Bryant and Alex Sipiagin, in 2013 Aengus became a graduate of the prestigious Conservatory of Amsterdam.
 During his time in the Netherlands, he crossed paths with many wonderful musicians, and the path was paved for two international projects:

 The experimental jazz / folk / rock trio DINOSAUR completed their first tour of Ireland in 2014, culminating in a performance at the National Concert Hall of Ireland.
 Their debut album was released in 2017.

 Aengus embarked on a successful tour of Ireland in 2015 with his exciting ‘Irish-Turkish Project‘, featuring world-class vocalist Sanem Kalfa.
 For this project, The Arts Council of Ireland awarded Aengus with a Touring Award.
 The tour received national press coverage, appearing in publications such as Hot Press Magazine, the Irish Independent and the Irish Times, and on radio stations such as RTE Radio 1 and Lyric FM.

 As a member of the Galway Jazz Festival team, Aengus was heavily involved in the planning and coordination of each festival programme since 2010.
 This included curating and performing on the ‘Salthouse Sessions’, which has featured the cream of Ireland’s jazz musicians such as Mike Nielsen, Tommy Halferty, Conor Guilfoyle, Bill Blackmore and Damian Evans.

 A passionate educator, Aengus has over fifteen years experience as a guitar teacher.

 Since returning to live in Ireland in 2013, Aengus has kept busy with creative projects, such releasing an album with experimental post-rock group Zinc.